costajob/image_augmenter/README.md

 OK
 ```

-## Dataset
+## APIs
-The system is aimed to work with images of different sizes, saved as PNG or JPG files (supporting RGBA conversion).
+The library is composed by different collaborators, each with its specific responsibility.
+Each class tries to expose a minimal public APIs in the form of `__call__` or `__iter__` methods (when generators are used).
+The classes are aimed to work with one image at time, in case you need to transform and augment multiple images, avoid creating multiple instances of the classes, just change the argument of the `__call__` function (but for `Persister`, which need a new instance and/or instance attribute modification).

-## Labeller
+### Labeller
 The target label is extracted directly by inspecting the image name and trying to extract meaningful information (customisable).

 ```python